Mailbox database copies

 You can create a mailbox database copy at any time.
 Mailbox database copies can be distributed across Mailbox servers in a flexible and granular way.

-You can create a mailbox database copy using the Add mailbox database copy wizard in the Exchange Administration Center or by using the Add-MailboxDatabaseCopy cmdlet in the Exchange Management Shell.
+You can create a mailbox database copy using the Add mailbox database copy wizard in the Exchange admin center or by using the Add-MailboxDatabaseCopy cmdlet in the Exchange Management Shell.

 When creating a mailbox database copy, specify the following parameters: